 Google ranks individual pages, not your website as a whole.
 This means that a website could have a hundred of individual pages, and what happens is Google will read each page of your website, and depending on a different number of factors, will determine if that particular page is index worthy and ranked and turns up when somebody conducts a search in Google.

-When you type in keywords in the Google search bar, you get results known as S.E.R.P’s (standing for Search Engine Result Page) Two different results appear:
+When you type in keywords in the Google search bar, you get results known as S.E.R.P’s (Search Engine Result Page) Two different results appear:

 The paid advert search results: